 Well, at the end of OotP Albus openly admitted that first charge.
 He comes right out and tells Harry that his favoritism was to Harry personally.
 NOT to Gryffindor House in general.

-Before Harry walked in the door it seems to have been the SLYTHERINS who appear to have been the favored House, assuming there even was a favored House, (for a string of seven years straight the Slyths had taken the Cup) and I am no longer convinced that it was because Snape was cheating over the House points.
+Before Harry walked in the door it seems to have been the SLYTHERINS who appear to have been the favored House, assuming there even was a favored House, (for a string of seven years straight the Slyths had taken the Cup) and I am no longer convinced that it was because Snape was cheating over House points.
 I think Albus might have wanted the Slytherins to not feel they had any reason to follow their parents’ lead in grousing about Albus being Headmaster.
 For all that he was on the board, Lucius Malfoy may have met with quite some degree of resistance for his contention that Dumbledore was the worst thing to have ever happened to Hogwarts.
-Or, at least he did before the end of Harry’s first year.
+At least before the end of Harry’s first year.

 And, as for that second charge, Albus just plain couldn’t afford to expel Black.